Abraham J. and Jansen Hasbrouck Family Papers (1786-1929)

 This collection documents the lives of Abraham J. Hasbrouck (1773-1845) and his son, Jansen Hasbrouck (1810-1891), both of Rondout ( Kingston ), Ulster County, New York.

-Abraham Joseph Hasbrouck (E-4) [1] was born on October 16, 1773 to Joseph Hasbrouck and Elizabeth Bevier and baptized in the town of New Paltz.
-On March 6, 1797 he married Helena Jansen (1770-1824), daughter of Henry Jansen and Helena Sleght, and had six children: Helena (b.
+On March 6, 1797 Abraham married Helena Jansen (1770-1824), daughter of Henry Jansen and Helena Sleght.
+They had six children: Helena (b.
 1797), Elizabeth (b.
 1800), Catherine (b.
 1805), Joseph Bevier (b.
 1807), Jansen (b.
 1810) and Maria (b.
 1812).
 On October 7, 1828 Abraham married his second wife Rachel W. Seely (1790-1870).
 Abraham had no children from this second marriage.
 He died on January 12, 1845.

 According to local tradition, Abraham was in the freighting and mercantile businesses in Kingston, and served as the President of the Rondout Bank.
-[2] He also served as a representative in the Thirteenth Congress of the United States from 1813-1815 under President James Madison.
+[2] He was colloquially known as “Abraham of the Strand.”
+He also served as a representative in the Thirteenth Congress of the United States from 1813-1815 under President James Madison.
 [3]

-Jansen Hasbrouck (D-5) was born at Kingston on January 27, 1810.
+Jansen Hasbrouck D-5 was born at Kingston on January 27, 1810.
 In October 1849 he married Charlotte Ostrander (1826-1894), daughter of Jonathan DuBois Ostrander and Catherine H. Elmendorf.
 They had seven children.
 Jansen attended the Kingston Academy and later graduated from Yale College in 1831.
 [4] The next year he was appointed Aide-de-Camp and later Paymaster of the Sixth Division of New York Infantry under Major General Wynkoop.

-Jansen took over his father's shipping business in 1834 and, according to his obituary, "became interested in a steamboat freight line between Rondout and New York , and also engaged extensively in the flour and feed business."
+Jansen took over his father's shipping business in 1834 and, according to his obituary, "became interested in a steamboat freight line between Rondout and New York, and also engaged extensively in the flour and feed business."
 He was also a founding director of both the Kingston Bank (1836) and the Bank of Rondout (1848), where he also served as President.
 Jansen Hasbrouck died on February 7, 1891 from a long battle with chronic inflammation of the bladder.

 Collection Description